madeline-scyphers/Procyon-Wiki/docs/Factions/Hegemonic News Network.md

 ## Nature

 Those who control the media control the mind.
-Often use this as leverage over other [[./index|Factions]].
+Often use this as leverage over other [[Factions|Factions]].

 ## Turf

-HNN Corporate Offices on [[../Atlas/Procyon/Rin/Warren|Warren]].
+HNN Corporate Offices on [[Warren|Warren]].
 Field offices on every planet.

 ## Notable NPCs